 |Review score||4 out of 5 stars||4.5 out of 5 stars|

 While both of these phones will run the latest apps and games without complaint and navigation is smooth and stutter-free, Apple’s A13 Bionic is more capable than Qualcomm’s Snapdragon 855.
-It’s significantly faster in most benchmark tests and, while it’s difficult to feel a difference in normal use today, that extra grunt may tell in the long term.
+It’s significantly faster in most benchmark tests and, while it’s difficult to feel a difference in normal use, that extra grunt may pay off in the long term.
 The Pixel 4 has 6GB of RAM to the iPhone’s 4GB, but since Android and iOS handle memory management differently, that’s not really indicative of multitasking performance.
-Suffice to say, both run like a dream.
+Suffice it to say that both run like a dream.

 Apple is adept at squeezing good battery life from relatively low capacity, but Google has disappointed in the past — the Pixel 3 had poor stamina.
-For some reason, Google has put an even smaller battery in the Pixel 4, so it has a capacity of 2,800mAh to the iPhone’s 3,046mAh.
+For some reason, Google put an even smaller battery in the Pixel 4, so it has a capacity of 2,800mAh to the iPhone’s 3,046mAh.
 Having used it for a while, we can confirm the Pixel 4 causes battery anxiety frequently and falls well short of the iPhone in the battery department.
 Both offer fast wired charging at 18W and support Qi wireless charging.
 With more power and better battery life, the iPhone 11 Pro takes the win.

 Winner: Apple iPhone 11 Pro

-It’s surprising how alike these flagships are in terms of design.
-Google’s design overhaul for the Pixel 4 is striking.
+It’s surprising how alike these flagships were in terms of design.
+Google’s design overhaul for the Pixel 4 was striking.
 The two-tone back is gone, the fingerprint sensor is gone, and there are no notches in sight.
-Instead we have a matte glass finish in orange or white, or a glossy black, with a rounded square camera module at the top left.
+Instead, we have a matte glass finish in orange or white or a glossy black with a rounded square camera module at the top-left.
 The front is mostly screen, with a slim bezel at the bottom and a much larger one at the top.
-The rounded frame is aluminum and there’s a contrasting power button.
+The rounded frame is aluminum, and there’s a contrasting power button.